A different perspective on Vietnam’s economy and doing business in Vietnam. Make sure to subscribe.

 Ngoc Lan and MVI Life Insurance

 In 2023, Vietnamese actress Ngoc Lan found herself at the centre of another controversy surrounding insurance sales, which sparked widespread concern across the country.
-In an emotional social media post, Lan revealed that she had been deceived into purchasing an insurance policy with annual premiums amounting to VND 700 million (approximately US$29,000).
+In an emotional social media post, Lan alleged that she had been deceived into purchasing an insurance policy with annual premiums amounting to VND 700 million (approximately US$29,000).
 She had anticipated a return of VND 10 billion (around US$414,000) after ten years, but was shocked to learn that the actual return could be as low as VND 7 billion (approximately US$290,000).

 Although Lan reached a resolution with the bank involved, her status as a public figure led to extensive domestic media coverage, further damaging consumer confidence in the financial and insurance sectors.